kdeldycke/kevin-deldycke-blog/content/posts/plone-32-and-python-24-on-mac-os-x-leopard.md

 process described below.

-Now that all Plone newcomers are redirected to the right place, I can start to talk about how to install Python 2.4 on Mac OS X. Why the 2.4 release ?
+Now that all Plone newcomers are redirected to the right place, I can start to talk about how to install Python 2.4 on Mac OS X. Why the 2.4 release?
 That's
 simple: Mac OS X Leopard ships with Python 2.5, but Plone 3 requires Python 2.4.